 The Columbia River runs right through Portland, separating it from Vancouver on the Washington side of the river.
 And just about 30 minutes away, you’ll find the Columbia River Gorge, where there are waterfalls galore and some of the most beautiful views nearby.

-A day trip to the gorge or even just a few hours is a great way to spend a bit of time near Portland, especially if you’re looking for a way to experience some of the PNW’s beauty.
+A day trip to the gorge or even just a few hours is a great way to spend time near Portland, especially if you’re looking for a way to experience some of the PNW’s beauty in a peaceful escape.

 From the state’s tallest waterfall, Multnomah Falls, to a Vista House overlooking the entire gorge, there’s a beautiful view here, everywhere you look.

 Whether you’re interested in hiking or just taking a scenic drive, the Columbia River Gorge is the place to do it.
 It is the perfect activity for those who love nature and are looking for unique and fun things to do in Portland for adults or groups of friends.